scorpiodiagrams/fdg/wiki/appendix_b.md

 The sequence of integer subscripts on the selector describes the access chain to the desired component.

-The procedure =component= is the general selector procedure that implements the selector function $I_z$:
+The procedure #Code(component) is the general selector procedure that implements the selector function $I_z$:

 ```Scheme
 ((component 0 1) (up (up 'a 'b) (up 'c 'd)))
 ;; b
 ```

-To access a component of a tuple we may also use the selector procedure =ref=, which takes a tuple and an index and returns the indicated element of the tuple:
+To access a component of a tuple we may also use the selector procedure #Code(ref), which takes a tuple and an index and returns the indicated element of the tuple:

 ```Scheme
 (ref (up 'a 'b 'c) 1)
 ;; b
 ```

 We use zero-based indexing everywhere.
-The procedure =ref= can be used to access any substructure of a tree of tuples:
+The procedure #Code(ref) can be used to access any substructure of a tree of tuples:

 ```Scheme
 (ref (up (up 'a 'b) (up 'c 'd)) 0 1)